Public Transit

 Regular transit fares still apply, however it is free to download and book rides with the app!

-No. The on demand transit service will only be available on weekends during the first phase of the Collingwood On Demand Pilot Project.
-Current bus schedules will continue during the week at this time.
+Not at this time.
+On Demand transit service is available on weekends during the phase 1 of the Collingwood On Demand Pilot Project.
+Current conventional transit schedules will continue during the week until further notice.

-Yes.
-In order for the service to work properly and efficiently, transit users must book their trips in advance.
-You can book your trip up to 7 days in advance and right down to the final 30 minutes before your ride.
-Once booked, the bus will pick up and drop off at the existing stop locations throughout the Town.
+On Demand transit must be booked in advance in order for the service to work properly and efficiently.
+Trips can be booked up to 7 days in advance to 30 minutes before your requested ride.
+Once booked and confirmed, the bus will pick up and drop off at existing bus stop locations in Town.

-You can book a ride in 3 different ways:
+You can request an On Demand transit ride in 3 different ways:

 - By phone at 705-446-1196